 - Properly respond to incidents involving youth and/or report known or suspected child abuse.

-- Verify that all program staff/volunteers have successfully completed the Youth Protection Training prior to the start of the program or event and must report this at the time of registration with the Office of Youth Conference Services.
+- Verify that all program adults (staff, volunteers, university students) have successfully completed the Youth Protection Training prior to the start of the program or event and must report this at the time of registration with Youth Compliance.
 To successfully complete the course, you must achieve 90/100 points (90%)

-- Keep verification of completion of training on file for a minimum of two years.
-Note: Training is recorded electronically in myUFL.
+- Note: Training is recorded electronically in myUFL.

 How to get started?